 If you’re going to be in the wild for awhile, you’re going to have to make yourself some tools to hunt with.
 It would be ideal if you already had a knife with you to help make the process smoother.

 Ideally, you’ll want to put together a preparation kit beforehand so that you have plenty of blades at your disposal.
-One of the most useful tools to have when stuck in the wild is a machete.
+One of the most useful tools to have when stuck in the wild is the best machete.
 These wide blades can cut down anything, including wood for you to make into a spear.
 Get the best survival machete to increase your chances of survival.
 This blade is great for chopping down thick branches and crafting the fat ends into a spear.

 Spears can be used to kill fish, snakes, or bugs for sustenance.
 You can even hunt small mammals if there are any around.